ObserverUnit/ARUT/README.md

 # ARUT
-Another random useless text editor written in go
+Another random useless text editor written in go (this line was added by ARUT)